thejefflarson/whisperer/README.md

 And run:
 `kubectl apply -f sync.yaml`

-And your secrets are sync accross namespaces!
-Look at the `target` and `target2` namespaces you have secrets that mirror the secret you created:
+Hot diggedy dog, your secrets are sync accrossed namespaces!

+Just Look at the `target` and `target2` namespaces!
+You have secrets that mirror the secret you created:
 ```
 $ kubectl get secrets --all-namespaces
 NAMESPACE     NAME                                  TYPE                DATA   AGE